 - Reporting, outreach, acknowledgement and other conditions will be detailed in a contract with each successful applicant.

-- Despite previous awards in this program to more than one person, the 2023 fellowships are restricted to individual investigators.
+- Despite previous awards in this program to more than one person, these fellowships are now restricted to individual investigators.

 - Feedback will not be provided to unsuccessful applicants.

 - hold a PhD degree that was awarded on or after 1 October 2018.
 If a researcher does not satisfy this criterion and considers that they have an equivalent research qualification or experience of similar duration, then they must determine eligibility by making a case to the Selection Committee at least two weeks before the closing date for applications.

 - show that they have the time and resources to conduct the field research and to publish the results in a timely manner.
 This is usually demonstrated by being employed in a research position for the duration of the fellowship period.
 In recognition of the reality of early postdoctoral employment, other ways of demonstrating a commitment to completing the research process may be acceptable.